Jump to

 And the torus shaped particle as a whole moves towards the source of the electric field particles

-In the Simple Universe model, the 'neutral' particle is a left-handed torus moving inside a right-handed torus, or vice versa
+The 'neutral' particle is a left-handed torus moving inside a right-handed torus, or vice versa

 This gives the 'neutral' particle both positive and negative electric charge

-The positive and negative electric field particles emitted by the 'neutral' particle, have a long length to their helix shape
+The positive and negative electric field particles

-Whereas the electric field particles emitted by the electron, or the positron that is inside a proton, have a short length to their helix shape
+Emitted by the electron, or the positron that is inside a proton

 Having two lengths of electric field particles makes no difference for their interactions with the particles of matter

-But for light, it gives light a different behaviour in the two types of electric fields
+It gives light a different behaviour in the two types of electric fields

-The short electric field particles from an electron, or a positron that is inside a proton, are not able to change the path of light
+The short electric field particles from an electron, or a positron that is inside a proton

-When a long electric field particle wraps around the two helixes of a particle of light, one side of the particle of light is stretched, and the other side of the light is compressed
+One side of the particle of light is stretched, and the other side of the light is compressed

 Causing the particle of light to arc along its body and change direction

-When a long electric field particle is at right angles to a particle of light
+Is at right angles to a particle of light

 The long electric field particle is not able to alter the direction of the particle of light